Arnold-git/Edge-Detection-API/README.md

-# Edge Detection API :rocket:
+# Edge Detection API :rocket: :tada:

 The purpose of this README.md file is to explain the steps required to setup this project in your local environment for testing.